PubNubDevelopers/solutions-chat-widget/README.md

 The Chat SDK has a robust set of `streamUpdates()` APIs for `Channels`, `Users`, and `Memberships`.
 These APIs will provide you all the required information to update your application in realtime, with changes reflected immediately for other users.

-**See also: Known Issues ‡**

-**Demo Limitations †:** To simplify the logic of this demo, I took the inefficient step to re-read all information related to the current user from the server whenever an update happens, see the `refreshMembersFromServer()` method.
-This was done for the sake of expediency.
+**Demo Limitations †:** I took the inefficient step to re-read all information related to the current user from the server whenever an update happens, see the `refreshMembersFromServer()` method.
+This was done because during development there was a bug in the Chat SDK (which has since been fixed in version [0.7.3](https://www.npmjs.com/package/@pubnub/chat/v/0.7.3)!) but I did not go back and refactor my code.

 ## Integration with BizOps Workspace: User & Channel Management